ansys/scade-apitools/doc/source/examples.rst

 Python
 ~~~~~~

-The model used to run the example must be declared prior to the script execution.
+You must declare the model to use to run the example prior to executing the script.

 #.
 Change the current directory to the considered example's directory.
 For example, ``examples/query_type``.